pulkitparikh/sexism_classification/README.md

 - Configuration file for traditional machine learning methods

+Under the guidance of a social scientist, we created a dataset of 13000+ accounts of sexism annotated with one or more of 23 carefully formulated categories of sexism by ten people, most of whom have formally studied gender and/or sexuality.
+We are committed to ensuring that data is used and released ethically, which includes protecting the privacy and anonymity of the victims.
+Our full dataset [can be requested](https://irel.iiit.ac.in/sexism-classification/dataset-request) for academic purposes alone by providing some prerequisites as recommended by an ethics committee and agreeing to certain terms.
+The requesters who fulfill these preconditions will be given the data in such a way that an account that gets removed from ESP by a victim (or contributor) will no longer be included in the data yielded by our script.

 References:

 [1] Sweta Agrawal and Amit Awekar.
 2018.
 Deep learning for detecting cyberbullying across multiple social media platforms.
 In European Conference on Information Retrieval, pages 141–153.
 Springer.